Advertiser Disclosure:We may earn a commission from partner links on this site.

 Building Your Insurance Strategy

-The carriers who pay the least for insurance combine multiple strategies.
-They maintain clean records, improve their CSA scores, use dashcams, shop aggressively at renewal, and build their authority age by surviving the expensive early years.
+The carriers who pay the least for insurance stack these strategies together.
+They keep clean records, stay on top of their CSA scores, run dashcams, shop hard at renewal, and build their authority age by surviving the expensive early years.

 Start with the high-impact strategies and add others as your operation matures.
-The cumulative effect of combining several approaches can reduce your premiums by 40-60% compared to where you started as a new authority.
+Combining several of these can cut your premiums by 40-60% compared to where you started as a new authority.

 Compare insurance providers on our comparison page to find competitive quotes for your operation.